The Great Pause.

 During andropause, testosterone levels decline.
 This can be due to decreased DHEA, which is made in the adrenals, and/or to an increase in aromatase and 5a-reductase, two enzymes that metabolize testosterone to estrogen and DHT, respectively.

 Increased estrogen results in the dreaded man boobs and abdominal obesity.
 Increased DHT results in male pattern baldness and contributes to Benign Prostate Hyperplasia (BPH).
-Other symptoms of andropause include erectile dysfunction,
+Other symptoms of andropause include erectile dysfunction, loss of libido and fatigue.

 Here are a few recommended approaches to curbing the negative effects of Andropause.
 It is always much more effective to get a personalized treatment plan, so I recommend to work with a naturopathic doctor who is trained to assess all your steroid pathways and provide a personalized treatment plan.
-Of course, I am a naturopath, so you can see my bias.

 Recommended approaches to gracefully go through andropause: